MrZhuNi/salome_shape/doc/gui/Introduction.rst

 ------

 The application supports one OCC 3D viewer and is able to show only one 3D space.

-Architecture and functionality of OCC 3D Viewer is provided in GUI module user's guide in chapter **OCC 3D Viewer**.

 This 3D space can be represented in several view windows.
 New view window can be created using **Clone view** button in viewer toolbar.